sandboxnu/vocab-buddy/README.md

 The application is currently developed and maintained by [Sandbox](https://www.sandboxnu.com), Northeastern's student-led software consultancy.

 ### Assessments
 Assessments are the quizzes/tests that a child will take before a set of interventions.
-They identity the skill gaps and chidlren' vocabulary knowledge.
-Each assessment consists of more than 10 wrods, where a child needs to select the best picture that matches the given word.
+They identity the skill gaps and children' vocabulary knowledge.
+Each assessment consists of more than 10 words, where a child needs to select the best picture that matches the given word.

 ### Interventions